parsifal-47/sisal-is/overview.md

-# Sisal-is
+# Sisal-IS

 Strongly-typed programming language with type inference.
 There are no side effects and no input in a form that most of us familiar with.
 Evaluation is lazy.

 Comparing to older Sisal versions it has lambdas and indent-based syntax.
+Check [this](comparison.md) document if you want to see new vs old.

 ## Code blocks